emcode/basket-modeling-exercise/readme.md

 3. Improve procedure of adding items to the basket and interacting with discounts - it isn't "elegant" yet
 4. Add separate unit tests for DiscountApplicator class
 5. Add suggestion / infra for serialization / deserialization of the internal state of the basket (provide convenient DTO object)
-6. Add suggestion / infra for serialization / deserialization of the configuration of the system
+6. Add suggestion / infra for serialization / deserialization of the configuration data (products, discounts and delivery cost rules)

 ## Example of configuration and usage in application